hecerinc/Notes-On/finanzas/chap4.md

 ## Starting savings

 - You should hold a portion of your assets to meet liquidity needs and accumulate wealth
-- About 6 to 9 months of after-tax income
+- About 6 to 9 months of after-tax income (emergency deposit) (build this first, then do everything else).
-- **Save automatically**
+- **Save automatically** by establishing automatic transfers.
 - Choosing investment vehicles will depend on safety, risk, conveniency, liquidity and interest rate payments
-- 10 to 25% of investment portfolio in savings-type invstruments in addition to the 6 to 9 months of liquid reserves ^
+- 10 to 25% of investment portfolio in savings-type instruments in addition to the 6 to 9 months of liquid reserves ^

 ![p1](img/p1.png)